Use This Gospel: Composition and reception

 Musically, the remix is a gospel track, with rock undertones.
 The song is reminiscent of Eminem's early 2000s work, though it features heavier drums.
 Eminem performs a fast-paced Christian rap verse on the remix, replacing Clipse's appearance on the original track.
 His verse is succeeded by a dubstep outro, contributed by Dr. Dre.
 Eminem expresses uncertainty about holding on, detailing combatting addiction and temptation while he has raised his daughters.
-The rapper also compares his controversies to West's, places his faith in "the Father", and thanks Jesus, concluding with: "Praises to Jesus, I'll always."
+The rapper also compares his controversies to West's, places his faith in "the Father", and thanks Jesus, concluding with: "Praises to Jesus, Allah ways (I'll always)."

 For Rapzilla, Justin Sarachik declared that West and Eminem along with Dr. Dre's production on the remix created "a rather interesting song", highlighting Eminem's Christian verse for going against his usual style.
 Armon Sadler from Uproxx stated the remix has "an air of early 2000s Eminem nostalgia with harder-hitting drums" and moderate rock influence that he attributed to Dr. Dre, going on to assure the rapper's "usual speed raps and flow switches" are used for "a surprising effort as he makes several religious references".
 At Variety, Jem Aswad took particular interest in Eminem's verse for showing "a strong sense of faith" that is consistent with the message of both Jesus Is King and God Did.
 On a similar note for HotNewHipHop, Aron A. wrote that the rapper "carries the majority of the re[mix] on his shoulders".
 In a mixed review, Slant Magazine's Paul Attard noted Khaled's "genuinely exciting combo" of West and Eminem, but thought "he fails to push them out of their comfort zones", settling for Dr. Dre adding on "an outdated dubstep outro" and Eminem delivering "his usual agro-robotic flow".
 Ben Brutocao of HipHopDX found the remix to be among the album's complete "head-scratchers" and said that its mere existence is "baffling, but its placement on a DJ Khaled album (a devout Muslim) just defies all reason".
 He also complained that replacing Clipse with Eminem makes the song sound akin to a parody, "rather than an earnest showing of faith".
 Commercially, it peaked at number 49 on the US Billboard Hot 100.
 The remix further reached the top position on both the US Christian Songs and Gospel Songs charts, becoming the first number-one on these charts for both Khaled and Eminem.
 It also marked the first entry for both artists and West's fifth chart-topper on the two charts.
 It charted at numbers 55 and 77 on the Canadian Hot 100 and Billboard Global 200, respectively.